Asset Issuance

 code: Capitalized spell is recommended.

-decimals: The number of decimal places which is in the range of 0~8, and 0 means no decimal place.
+decimals: Defines the number of decimal places; must be in the range of 0 to 8.
+A value of 0 means the asset has no decimal places.

 Development Process for Token Issuing

-In this document we use the Java language as an example to create an token issuer and issue 1000000000 assets.
+In this document, we use Java as an example to create a token issuer and issue 1,000,000,000 assets on Zetrix.

 Note: Please replace the [AccountAddressOfTokenIssuer] in the examples with the account address of the token to be issued by the token issuer.
 And replace the [AccountPrivateKeyOfTokenIssuer] in the examples with the account private key of the token to be issued by the token issuer.